gabriel301/ULSolutionsCodingChallenge/README.md

  2. **UL Application Tests** - Contains use case testing, such as validations and expression evaluation results.
  3. **UL WebApi Tests** - Functional tests, such as API response codes, expression evaluation results and rate limit tests.

+### Github Actions
+An action is configured to trigger on push or pull request in the main branch.

+#### Domain
+Domain implements 2 different algorithms for evaluating expressions:

+ 1. **Binary Expression Tree** - Using regular expressions, the string is parsed from right to left, looking for operators with less precedence.
+Thus, the last evaluated operator will be placed on the root of the tree.
+The algorithm process all the left subtrees first, the the right subtrees.
+Operators are root of subtrees and operands are leafs.
+For evaluating, a Depth First Search (DFS) algorithm was implemented.
+Two major drawbacks of this implementation are excessive memory usage for large trees, and long processing time due several object allocation (tree nodes) and regular expression evaluations.
+ 2. **Evaluation with stacks**: This algorithms uses a regular expressions to split the string in a list of strings, by arithmetic operators.
+Iterate through the list, processing multiplicatication and divisions first and then sums and subtrations, evaluating the expression string from left to right.
+Two stacks are used for storing operators and operands for later processing.
+This implementation solves those 2 drawbacks from Binary Expression Tree implementation.